OUR IMPACT

 RESEARCH THAT SUPPORTS PCA'S POSITIVE YOUTH DEVELOPMENT APPROACH

-Youth develop SEL skills because of the environments that adults create, and this is why PCA focuses on adult behavior in this realm, to make sure those environments are developing and being sustained.
-We rely on the well-established research regarding what adults need to do to enable social emotional learning to take place.
+We rely on well-established evidence that shows that youth thrive and develop positive life skills in PYD environments, where adults exhibit a particular set of behaviors.
+Similarly, we rely on the well-established research regarding what adults need to do to enable social emotional learning to take place.
 PCA was founded on the principles from that research.
 An overview of the research base and approach to PYD, as well as some supporting articles, can be found here, and here.

 The widely accepted eight key elements for fomenting PYD are listed below, and are the foundation of our work.